-- 1. These terms and conditions will apply to all students who commence their studies on and including 1 August 2023 31 July 2024. - 2.
+- 1. These terms and conditions apply to all students who commence their studies at between 1 August 2025 31 July 2026 inclusive. - 2.
 The University allocates a fees status to students in accordance with Term 7 below.
-You should note that in accordance with the provisions outlined in this clause your fees status is retained for the duration of your course and will only be amended in the circumstances detailed in the clause. - 3.
+Please note that in accordance with Term 7 your fees status is retained for the duration of your course and will only be amended in accordance with Term 7 - 3.
 University fees are normally payable annually.
-The University normally increases fees for continuing students on an annual basis.
-The maximum increase will be 4% or RPI-X whichever is the higher.
+The University will increase fees for continuing students on an annual basis.
+The maximum increase will be 4% or RPI- X whichever is the higher.
 RPI-X is the Retail Prices Index excluding mortgage interest.
-Fees for new students are published annually.
-(Term 7) - 4.
-In the event that you withdraw from your course or take a break from your studies your tuition fee will be reduced as outlined in our Refund and Compensation policy https://my.uea.ac.uk/departments/learning-and-teaching/students/support/interrupting-your-study-or-withdrawal - 5.
-Students who require immigration permission to study and/or stay in the UK are particularly reminded of the importance of complying with the terms of their permission.
-There are specific terms and conditions below that refer to your obligations to the University (Term 3) - 6.
-The University has a process where there is a need to change or discontinue courses (see Term 11).
-The University will endeavour at all times to keep any changes to courses to a minimum and to keep you informed appropriately.
-However, some changes, for example to courses, facilities or fees may become necessary due to legitimate staffing, financial, regulatory and academic reasons. - 7.
-You should note that in accordance with the provisions outlined there are some circumstances in which there is no liability by either party for matters outside their control, for example epidemic or pandemic of disease (see Term 14.6).
+Fees for students are published annually. - 4.
+In the event that you withdraw from your course or take a break from your studies your tuition fee may be reduced as outlined in our Refund and Compensation policy https://my.uea.ac.uk/departments/learning-and-teaching/students/support/interrupting-your-study-or-withdrawal - Students who require immigration permission to study and/or stay in the UK are particularly reminded of the importance of complying with the terms of their permission and should take note of Term 3 which sets out your obligations to the University - 6.
+The University has an established process to manage a need to change or discontinue a course due to reasons including staffing, financial, regulatory or academic (see Term 11).
+The University will endeavor to keep changes to courses and/or closures to a minimum and to keep affected students informed. - 7.
+Please note that in accordance with these Terms and Conditions there are circumstances in which there is no liability by either party for matters outside their control, for example epidemic or pandemic of disease (see Term 14.6).